edHelper.com

 By Vickie Chao

-1 Have you ever had an idea that didn't quite turn out the way you intended when you put it to the test?
-That "surprise" element is something an inventor is very familiar with.
-A case in point is Leo Szilard (1898 - 1964) who patented the idea of a nuclear chain reaction in 1934.
+1 Have you ever had an idea that didn't quite turn out the way you intended?
+That "surprise" element is something inventors are very familiar with.
+A case in point is Leo Szilard (1898 - 1964), who patented the idea of a nuclear chain reaction in 1934.
 Though Leo Szilard came up with the idea and helped the U.S. government create the first atomic bomb, he was adamantly against using it on moral grounds.
-Despite his repeated pleas, the U.S. government dropped two atomic bombs in Japan in 1945 and effectively ended World War II.
+Despite his repeated pleas, the U.S. government dropped two atomic bombs on Japan in 1945 and ended World War II.

-2 Leo Szilard was certainly neither the first nor the last inventor whose product was being used in a way different from its initial design.
-Looking back in history, there are two Chinese inventions that can attest to that statement.
-The duo is the compass and gunpowder.
+2 Leo Szilard was certainly neither the first nor the last inventor whose product was used in a way different from its initial design.
+Looking back in history, there are two Chinese inventions that fit the bill.
+They are the compass and gunpowder.

 Paragraphs 4 to 6: